A Brief History of Ariel Motorcycles

 In 1956, Jack Sangster became the new Chairman of the BSA group.

-In 1957, Edward Turner became head of the automotive division which then included Ariel, Triumph and BSA motorcycles.
+Edward Turner became head of the automotive division in 1957.
+This included Ariel, Triumph and BSA motorcycles.

 In 1959, the BSA group decided to stop all four stroke production for the time being and the Ariel Leader was introduced.